martygubar/bds-getting-started/lab-create-edge/create-edge.md

-# Create a Bastion to Access Your Cluster
+# Create an Edge Node to Access Your Cluster

 ## Before You Begin
-A bastion is a compute instance that serves as the public entry point to users that will be accessing the cluster.
-It enables you to protect sensitive resources by placing them in private networks that can't be accessed directly from the public internet.
+An Edge Node is a compute instance that serves as a place for useers to accessing the cluster.
+In this exercise, the edge node will also be playing the role of a bastion.
+A bastion enables you to protect sensitive resources by placing them in private networks that can't be accessed directly from the public internet.
 You expose a single, known public entry point that you audit regularly, harden,and secure.
 This allows you to avoid exposing the more sensitive parts of the topology, without compromising access to them.
 For more information about bastions, you can refer to the [OCI documentation](https://docs.oracle.com/en/solutions/set-resources-to-provision-deploy-cloud-environment/index.html#GUID-8A2C8FB7-66E8-4838-8162-09EDDC834BE2).

-In the context of this tutorial, there are two types of bastions.
-The first is a simple compute node that provides access to the Big Data Service cluster nodes.
+In the context of this tutorial, the edge node will be a simple compute node that provides access to the Big Data Service cluster nodes.
 This can be important because cluster nodes are only accessible thru private IP addresses (unless you decide to assign a public IP to a node).
-The second type of bastion has Hadoop gateway roles deployed to it (e.g. HDFS, Spark, Hive).
-This allows you to easily access HDFS and run jobs from the bastion.
+You can also configure it as a Hadoop gateway with Cloudera Manager roles deployed to it (e.g. HDFS, Spark, Hive).
+This allows you to easily access HDFS and run jobs from the edge node.

 ### Objectives
-The goal for this tutorial is to create a bastion (aka "Edge Node") to your Hadoop cluster.
+The goal for this tutorial is to create an edge node to your Hadoop cluster.
 From this node, you will connect to the cluster to view its contents, run jobs, and more.
 This eliminates the need to connect directly to the cluster nodes from a public network.

-To create the bastion, you will:
+To create the edge node, you will:
 1. Log into Oracle Cloud Infrastructure and create a Compute node in the same subnet as your Big Data Service cluster
-1. Enable Connectivity from the Bastion to the BDS Cluster
+1. Enable Connectivity from the edge node to the BDS Cluster
-1. Update the bastion with required software (e.g. Kerberos, Java)
+1. Update the edge node with required software (e.g. Kerberos, Java)
 1. Connect to Cloudera Manager and add that new Compute Node to the cluster - deploying only gateway roles to it

-You can stop after step 2 if you do not want to access HDFS and submit jobs from the bastion.
+You can stop after step 2 if you do not want to access HDFS and submit jobs from the edge node.

 ## Requirements